kinode-dao/kinode-book/src/cookbook/manage_child_processes.md

     }
 }
 ```
-The spawn function in Uqbar comprises several parameters, each serving a specific purpose in the process creation:
+The spawn function in Nectar comprises several parameters, each serving a specific purpose in the process creation:

 - `name: Option<String>`: This parameter specifies the name of the process.
 If set to None, the process is automatically assigned a numerical identifier, resulting in a ProcessId formatted like `123456789:my-package:john.uq`.